 You can ask the prospective landlord if they're a member of an accreditation scheme or another professional body.

-You can also search for local lettings agents who are members of a professional membership.
+You can search for local letting agents on Rightmove.

 If you're on a low income or claim benefits and have less than £16,000 in savings, you may be entitled to Housing Benefit or the housing element of Universal Credit.
 The amount you could get is based of the household income and the number of bedrooms your household needs.